jamesk185/JHU-DSS-Data-Science-Capstone-Project/README.md

 Completed as part of the Data Science Capstone course in the Johns Hopkins University Data Science Specialization.

-The aim of this project was to create and application that allows use of a predictive text model.
+The aim of this project was to create an application that allows use of a predictive text model.
 This was achieved through analysis of text data and natural language processing.

 - Link to shiny app: https://jamesk185.shinyapps.io/WordPredictor/

-- Link to pitch presentation: https://rpubs.com/jamesk185/819051
+- Link to pitch presentation: https://rpubs.com/jamesk185/819061

 - Link to milestone report: https://rpubs.com/jamesk185/810778